patricklam/plam.new-webpage/content/top/nz-places.md

 * [Sebastopol Bluffs](https://climbnz.org.nz/nz/si/aoraki/tasman-river/sebastopol-bluffs) (November 2021): Climbed at Red Wall.
 3-pitch plaisir climbs on easy slab.
 Would like to try some of the harder climbs too.
 * [Wye Creek ice](https://climbnz.org.nz/nz/si/queenstown/remarkables/wye-creek-ice) (July 2023): Our guide says the Canadian Rockies are much better, but this is supposedly the best ice in NZ.
 Helicopter access makes it pretty easy
 (though not cheap).
 Touchdown was a real slog under our conditions.
+* [Kawakawa Bay](https://climbnz.org.nz/nz/ni/taupo/kawakawa-bay): Haven't been here yet, but access seems hard from Wellington.
+First a 5 hour drive, and then a 2 hour walk (or a $140 water taxi per way, possibly split 4-5 ways).
+People speak highly of it.

 ## Judo Tournaments
 * North Wellington Open (March 2020), 1st